 - Ensure that it is adequate, relevant and not excessive

-Retain it for no longer than is necessary for the purpose or purposes
+- Retain it for no longer than is necessary for the purpose

-Give a copy of his/her personal data to that individual on request
+- Provide an individual with a copy of his/her personal data on request

 The Data Protection Officer,